Redbank railway station

 Redbank railway station is located on the Main line in Queensland, Australia.
 It serves the Ipswich suburb of Redbank.

 Redbank station is beside the large Redbank Railway Workshops, where most of Aurizon's diesel locomotives are repaired and maintained, and where all wagons are made and repaired.
 The workshops also repair and overhaul City network electric multiple units.
-Near the station are coal train wagon storage roads used for the Jondaryan and McCallister coal mines, west of Toowoomba.
+Near the station are coal train wagon storage roads used for the Jondaryan, Macalister and Columboola coal mines, west of Toowoomba.

 In May 2012, three stabling sidings were opened to the west of the station.

 Services

 Redbank is served by trains operating to and from Ipswich and Rosewood.
 Most city-bound services run to Caboolture and Nambour, with some morning peak trains terminating at Bowen Hills.
 Some afternoon inbound services on weekdays run to Kippa-Ring.
 Dinmore is seventeen minutes from Ipswich and 41 minutes on an all-stops train from Central.